 One might think flying through the snow seems daunting, but it’s really the snow-covered runways and taxiways that are more challenging for flight operations.
 Landing on a runway that’s snow- or ice-covered is a hazard pilots take seriously during the winter months.
 And at small airports with limited snow-removal equipment and personnel, it can take time to plow runways and taxiways, resulting in delays for aircraft in the air and on the ground.

-Winter also means reduced visibility, especially in early morning when fog can be prevalent, and during snowstorms, where snow can reduce visibility greatly for aircraft taking off or landing.
+Winter also means reduced visibility, especially in early morning when fog can be prevalent.
+Also, snowstorms can reduce visibility greatly for aircraft taking off or landing.

 But why can some airplanes land in bad weather while others can’t?
-As a passenger, it can be frustrating to see an private jet fly into an FBO while your pilot reports that you’ll have to divert to an alternate airport for weather.
-The FAA publishes minimums for each approach into an airport, and those minimums include visibility requirements and cloud height requirements, along with other limitations like airspeeds to follow and aircraft equipment requirements.
+As a passenger, it can be frustrating to see a private jet fly into an FBO while your pilot reports you’ll have to divert to an alternate airport for weather.
+The FAA publishes minimums for each approach into an airport.
+Those minimums include visibility requirements and cloud height requirements, along with other limitations like airspeeds to follow and aircraft equipment requirements.
 In addition, each aircraft operator publishes their own, often more stringent requirements, for completing approaches at airports, especially if the airport is known to be a difficult one.

 This explains why some aircraft are able to land at a particular airport while others can’t.
 Aircraft with specific equipment on board may have different visibility requirements for an approach.
-No pilot wants to hold in the air for weather to get better, or to divert, but the minimums are there for a reason, and that’s so that the pilots will be assured that they will see the runway in time to land safely.
+No pilot wants to hold in the air for weather to get better, or to divert.
+But, the minimums are there for a reason.
+That’s so that the pilots will be assured that they will see the runway in time to land safely.

-Air traffic control delays happen for a variety of reasons: Airports have “rush hours” just like you see on the highways, and particular times of day may require ATC to give airplanes a “flow time” or a scheduled arrival time.
+Air traffic control delays happen for a variety of reasons.
+For instance, airports have “rush hours” just like you see on the highways.
+These are particular times that require ATC to give airplanes a “flow time” or a scheduled arrival time.
 Poor weather slows this down even more, of course.

-Finally, it is just as important to us that we keep our airport staff and operations employees safe as it is that we keep our clients safe, so closed roads or winter weather may prevent an airport or operator from having a full staff on hand to help during winter storms.
+Finally, it is just as important to us that we keep our airport staff and operations employees safe as it is that we keep our clients safe.
+Therefore, closed roads or winter weather may prevent an airport or operator from having a full staff during winter storms.
 Airport personnel work hard to ensure the airplanes are de-iced and the ramp areas are safe for everyone.
 Sometimes the weather just prevents operations from happening at full speed.

-At Magellan Jets, we work hard all year to ensure your safety, but we know that the winter months can be especially challenging with weather and ATC delays.
+At Magellan Jets, we work hard all year to ensure your safety.
+We know that winter travel months can be especially challenging with weather and ATC delays.
 We continuously work to mitigate delays by putting aircraft in hangars whenever possible and pre-positioning aircraft outside of snow events – so your aircraft arrives to pick you up warm and on-time.